BongoKnight/cyberclip/docs/index.md

 docker run -d -p 8000:8000 cyberclip
 ```

+## Env file and API keys

-- Create the .env file in `cyberclip` installation path
+Create the .env file in `cyberclip` installation path

 ```bash
 # If installed with uv, the default should be: